 The glass-bottom feature is the real draw here, because the boxes sit on the side of the building with the least impressive view (in my opinion).

 This is a super unique new feature, even though it does cost an extra $8 to try.
-(Though if you have a CityPASS, you get a dollar off.)
+(Though if you have a CityPASS, you get a dollar off, or you can purchase entry tickets that already include TILT.)

-The 360 Chicago also offers some special events like trivia on Fridays at the bar, and yoga classes on Saturday mornings.
+The 360 Chicago also offers some special events like yoga classes on Sunday mornings, and sip-and-paint classes.

 Smackdown winner: Draw, because both towers offer extras that are really cool.